The iconic spiral-bound piano lessons notebook. Is there a piano student in all the world who can be found without one?

 Why the Addiction?

 My assignment sheet obsession started out somewhat as a way for me to write out my own “recipe instructions.”
 Their role became a way for me to help guide my lessons, to remind me of what I needed to incorporate.
-Each one tells a different story of the goals I had at the time and things I was focused on as a teacher.
+Each one tells a different story of the goals I had at the time and the things I was focused on as a teacher.

 I’ve learned to let it go and honestly, the main reason I switch assignment sheets now is completely out of boredom.
 I get tired of looking at the same sheet day in and day out.
 Plus, I start thinking things like, “Gee, maybe if I add a new joke or quote to the sheet each week I’ll get some of them to fill it out more regularly.”
 Bahahaha, a laughing matter once again, I know!

 I have a few students who hate it when I switch in the middle of the year, so I just use the same assignment sheet for them all year.
 Others find the switch refreshing as I do and some don’t care either way.
-I have several colors of hanging files I store them in next to the piano, and I just pull a fresh one out and place it in the front of their binder on top of last weeks sheet.
+There were times when I’ve used the same sheet for everyone and times I’ve used a different sheet for adults, preschoolers, elementary level, and high schoolers.

 They’re kept in color-coded hanging files next to the piano, and I just pull a fresh one out and place it in the front of their binder on top of last week’s sheet.
 Most have been designed in Microsoft Word and Microsoft Publisher but I’ve also experimented with designing in Canva.